mbayle/Snowcrash/level14/Ressources/writeup.md

 Nope there is no token here for you sorry.
 Try again :)
 [Inferior 1 (process 3001) exited normally]
 ```
 This still doesn't work, there must be a uid check as in the previous level and we want the uid of user flag14.
 Just look in the `/etc/passwd` file to get it.
-After several minutes I find the call to `getuid` (main+439) and then the comparison et main+452.
+After several minutes, I find the call to `getuid` (main+439) and then the comparison at main+452.
 Now that we have this information we just need to change the value of `eax` and continue the execution:
 ```
 (gdb) break *main+452
 (gdb) p $eax